authelia/doks/content/en/integration/proxies/caddy.md

 You need the following to run **Authelia** with [Caddy]:

 - [Caddy] [v2.5.1](https://github.com/caddyserver/caddy/releases/tag/v2.5.1) or greater
-You must be running [Caddy] [2.5.1](https://github.com/caddyserver/caddy/releases/tag/v2.5.1) or greater for this configuration to work.

-## Forwarded Header Trust
+## Trusted Proxies

-It's important to read the [Forwarded Headers] section as part of any proxy configuration.
+_**Important:** You should read the [Forwarded Headers] section and this section as part of any proxy configuration.
+Especially if you have never read it before._

+_**Important:** The included example is **NOT** meant for production use.
+It's used expressly as an example to showcase how you can configure multiple IP ranges.
+You should customize this example to fit your specific architecture and needs.
+You should only include the specific IP address ranges of the trusted proxies within your architecture and should not trust entire subnets unless that subnet only has trusted proxies and no other services._

 [Caddy] by default strips these headers entirely which is a good security practice.
 To preserve these headers from trusted proxies you need to uncomment and configure the `trusted_proxies` directive in the `(trusted_proxy_list)` at the top of the examples with a list of IP ranges that you consider to be trustworthy.

-The example `(trusted_proxy_list)` [Caddy Snippet] is not meant for production use and is an example of adding multiple network subnets to be considered trustworthy.
 You should read the [Caddy Trusted Proxies Documentation] as part of configuring this.
 It's important to ensure you take the time to configure this carefully and correctly.

 ## Configuration